fm16191/spotify-recorder/README.md

 ## Features :
 - Record a song given a title name
 - Record a song given a share link
+- Record a playlist given a share link

 Features to be added in future :
-- [ ] Finalize recording all tracks within a playlist
+- [x] Finalize recording all tracks within a playlist
-- [ ] Migrate to argparse
+- [x] Migrate to argparse
+- [x] Skip recording if song already has been recorded
 - [ ] Add bitrate and file extension choice support.
 - [ ] Record a song based on user's likes.
 - [ ] Record the current played song.